 It can do a bad piano or a fair harpsichord sound (in fact, it can nail the “Lucy in the Sky With Diamonds” harpsichord sound that the Beatles recorded on a Lowrey console organ).
 It has a piercing voice that cuts through a mix beautifully, without being shrill.
 Its sustain feature creates a beautiful ringing sound that is often heard on Doors songs.
 It also has percussion, repeat, vibrato, and two effects triggered by a switch on the volume pedal: Glide, which lowers the pitch of a note by a half step (it can be heard on The Doors’ “Not to Touch the Earth”) and Trumpet Wow-Wow (a wah-wah sound).

 All in all, it’s a much more versatile instrument than the Continental.
-But, beyond The Doors, I can’t think of a single other big rock act that used the Gibson — possibly because Gibson was a little late to the party.
-The G101 was introduced in roughly 1967, and combo organs were already beginning to fade, as Hammonds became the staple of rock acts.
-Relatively few were built, and it may be the most rare instrument of any in my collection.
+But, beyond The Doors, I can’t think of a single other big rock act that used the Gibson regularly — possibly because Gibson was a little late to the party.
+The G-101 was introduced in roughly 1967, and combo organs were already beginning to fade, as Hammonds became the staple of rock acts.
+Fewer than 2,000 were built, so it may be the most uncommon instrument of any in my collection.

 After I got it, I cleaned all the contacts on the Gibson, scrubbed it inside and out, replaced the neon bulb that controls the percussion and repeat circuit, tuned it and shined the hardware with Brasso.
 I replaced all the Pratt Read rubber key bushings, a tedious job, but now it plays like new, and there is no typewriter-like clacking.
 Fixed a broken key stop (which had left one note sticking up above the others) by fabricating a replacement from a cotter pin, and gluing it in place with J.B.
 Weld.
 Fixed the bass sustain by replacing the electrolytic caps on the bass board.
 Patched the one small area of missing Tolex by stealing some from the inside of the case.